kunta-labs/AfricaOS/README.md

 ### Running 3-node network
 to run the 3 containers, and set up the 3-node network, run (from inside ./core/)
 ```
-make rac # stands for "run all containers"
+make rac #  or make dbm, stands for "run all containers"
 ```

 ## To Contribute